Earth Rangers: Facility

 The Earth Rangers Centre for Sustainable Technology is an advanced green building, located in Woodbridge, Ontario, on the grounds of the Kortright Centre for Conservation.
 It is home to Earth Rangers' staff and animal ambassadors, and is a showcase of leading edge sustainable building technology, including energy metering, smart automation and controls, innovative water and wastewater management, solar generation, a green roof, and geothermal heating and cooling.

 The Earth Rangers Centre for Sustainable Technology has been awarded LEED Platinum Certification from the Canada Green Building Council.

 Funding

 Earth Rangers is a registered Canadian charity (charitable registration #8922 00528 RR0001).
 Annual audited financial statements are publicly available.
 Earth Rangers Foundation receives support primarily through foundation grants, government grants, and corporate donations and sponsorship.
 Earth Rangers applies at least 50% of its funds to conservation programs and outreach.
 Less than 25% of annual expenses represent fundraising and administration costs.

 Awards

-Earth Rangers has won over 30 awards and accolades, including Canada Clean50's Top Project for the Earth Rangers App in 2022, and the Canadian Museum of Nature's Nature Inspiration Award Not-for-Profit Large in 2014.
+Earth Rangers has won over 30 awards and accolades, including Best YouTube Channel at the 2026 Kidscreen Awards, Canada Clean50's Top Project for the Earth Rangers App in 2022, and the Canadian Museum of Nature's Nature Inspiration Award Not-for-Profit Large in 2014.